slint-ui/slint/docs/langref.md

 ## Global Singletons

-You can declare global singleton for properties that are available in the entire project.
+Declare a global singleton with `global Name := { /* .. properties or callbacks .. */ }` when you want to
-The syntax is `global Name := { /* .. properties or callbacks .. */ }`.
+make properties and callbacks available throughout the entire project.
+Access them using `Name.property`.

-Then can be then used using the `Name.property` syntax.
+For example, this can be useful for a common color palette:

 ```slint,no-preview
 global Palette := {